secML/secML.github.io/src/content/post/class1.md

 slug = "class1"
 +++

-_TODO: list complete references (at least full author lists, publication venue, year) for the papers covered, and links to the paper_

 ## Machine Learning Background
 <!-- - Other ML algorithms use linear decision boundaries (SVM, LR, ...)
 - Deep learning uses linear units with nonlinear composition